openservicemesh/osm/CONTRIBUTOR_LADDER.md

 ## Maintainer

-Description: Maintainers are established contributors who are responsible for the entire project.
-As such, they have the ability to approve PRs against any area of the project, and are expected to participate in making decisions about the strategy and priorities of the project.
-Maintainers focus on a holistic review of contributions: performance, compatibility, adherence to convention, and overall quality.
+Description: Maintainers are established contributors who are responsible for one or more project areas.
+They have the ability to approve PRs against the project areas they own and are expected to participate in making decisions about the strategy and priorities of the project.

 **Defined by**: *owners* entry in the [OWNERS file].